waldoibarra/portfolio/README.md

 - Docker Compose to reduce need to install dependencies and standardize development on any OS.
 - Linting of Terraform, TypeScript and CSS files automatically checked before every commit and on CI.
 - Linting of commit messages locally and on CI, conforming to [conventional commits](https://conventionalcommits.org/) spectification.
-- Unit tests for React code using Jest and testing library automatically checked before every commit and on CI.
-- Hot reloading enabled on save of React files.
+- Hot reloading enabled on save of files.
 - Automated deployments with a GitHub Actions CI/CD pipeline.

 ## Local Development